cobaltians/cobalt-tutorial/tutorial.md

 - clean your local changes with `git stash && git stash drop`
 - checkout tag `step-X` where X is the number of the step.
 For example : `git checkout step-1`

+# Step 0

+Time to start !

+- First, checkout the step 0 code `git checkout step-1`
+- Have a look around at native and web files.

 # Step 1

 - Init cobalt.js so that your webpage can discuss with the native